mohammedfirdouss/go-task-manager/README.md

 - Add new tasks
 - List all tasks
+- Mark tasks as completed
+- Persistent storage of tasks in a file

 ## Installing
 First, use `go get` to install the latest version of the library.